apache/airflow/dev/breeze/doc/ci/01_ci_environment.md

 Authentication to GitHub Registry in CI uses GITHUB_TOKEN mechanism.
 The Authentication is needed for  pushing the images (WRITE) in the `canary` runs.
-When you are running the CI jobs in GitHub Actions, vGITHUB_TOKEN is set automatically by the actions.
+When you are running the CI jobs in GitHub Actions, GITHUB_TOKEN is set automatically by the actions.
 This is used only in the `canary` runs that have "write" access to the repository.